oauthstuff/draft-oauth-par/main.md

    -02

    * Update Resource Indicators reference to the somewhat recently published RFC 8707
-   * update to comply with draft-ietf-oauth-jwsreq-21
+   * Update to comply with draft-ietf-oauth-jwsreq-22
+   * Added support for pushed authorization requests only feature

    -01